-

 • Dry or fatty foods: cereals, rice, cocoa, chocolate, vegetable oils

-• Cosmetic powders (makeup, talc, clays, dry care)
+• Cosmetic powders (makeup, talc, clays, dry care products)

 • Natural or processed ingredients with high lipid affinity